by Wendy Priesnitz

 problems in sensitive children.
 So read labels and buy natural jelly beans,

-chocolates and other candies at natural food markets.
-Also beware those waxy
+chocolates, and other candies at natural food markets.
+Also beware those

 Hersey also suggests feeding your children breakfast before